hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 before it is executed.
 All of the string fields inside the `Service` structure are interpolated, with the following variables available:

 `${name.full}` has the entire name that was queried.
-For example, a lookup for "geo-db-customer-master.consul" in the example above would set this variable to "geo-db-customer-master".
+For example, a DNS lookup for "geo-db-customer-master.query.consul" in the example above would set this variable to "geo-db-customer-master".

 `${name.prefix}` has the prefix that matched.
 This would always be "geo-db" for the example above.

 `${name.suffix}` has the suffix after the prefix.
-For example, a lookup for "geo-db-customer-master.consul" in the example above would set this variable to "-customer-master".
+For example, a DNS lookup for "geo-db-customer-master.query.consul" in the example above would set this variable to "-customer-master".

 `${match(N)}` returns the regular expression match at the given index N. The 0 index will have the entire match, and >0 will have the results of each match group.
-For example, a lookup for "geo-db-customer-master.consul" in the example above with a `Regexp` field set to `^geo-db-(.*?)-([^\-]+?)$` would return "geo-db-customer-master" for `${match(0)}`, "customer" for `${match(1)}`, and "master" for `${match(2)}`.
+For example, a DNS lookup for "geo-db-customer-master.query.consul" in the example above with a `Regexp` field set to `^geo-db-(.*?)-([^\-]+?)$` would return "geo-db-customer-master" for `${match(0)}`, "customer" for `${match(1)}`, and "master" for `${match(2)}`.
 If the regular expression doesn't match, or an invalid